How to Get a Post-Study Work Permit in the USA?

 What is a Post Study Work Visa in USA?

 As the name suggests, a post-study work visa is a visa for staying back in the US to get some hands-on work experience.
-Applicants holding any student visa in the USA, like an F1, J1 or M1 visa, are eligible to apply for post-study work visas in the USA, provided they have found an employer and the employer is registered under E-verify.
+Applicants holding any student visa in the USA, like an F1, J1 or M1 visa, are eligible to apply for post-study work visas in the USA, provided they have found an employer and the employer is registered.
+E-Verify is only mandatory for the 24-month STEM extension.
 These visas are of two types - CPT or OPT.
 Let us understand about the two from the sections below.

 Optional Practical Training (OPT)